-MARNING Never operate the cinema projector without the covers in place.
+Never operate the projector without all of it's covers in place.

-The cinema projector uses a high-pressure lamp that may explode if improperly handled.
+INVARING The projector uses a high-pressure lamp that may explode if improperly handled.
 Always wear manufacturer approved protective safety clothing (gloves, jacket, face shield) whenever the lamp door is open or when handling the lamp.
-Only qualified technicians should install cinema projector lamps.
+Only qualified technicians should install projector lamps.

-NARNING To prevent the cinema projector from tipping unexpectedly, you must install the safety strap on the rear of the cinema projector.
+!WARNING To prevent the projector from tipping unexpectedly, you must install the safety strap on the rear of the projector.

-NARNING Four or more people are required to safely lift and carry one projection head a short distance.
-Remove the lamp before transporting the cinema projector.
+NARNING Four or more people are required to safely lift and hand-carry one projection head a short distance.
+Recommend removing the lamp before transporting the projector.

-A CAUTION Keep the cinema projector level when you lift or transport it.
-Avoid tilting the cinema projector to the right.
-This can introduce an air bubble into the coolant hoses that can result in an air lock and the overheating of the cinema projector.
+A CAUTION Keep the projector level when you lift or transport it.
+Avoid tilting the projector to the right.
+This can introduce an air bubble into the coolant hoses that can result in an air lock and the overheating of the projector.

-A CAUTION Perform a automatic LampLOCTM adjustment when you move, level, or install a new lamp in the cinema projector.
+A CAUTION Perform a automatic LampLOCTM adjustment when you move, level, or install a new lamp in the projector.

-2.5 Position the Cinema Projector
+2.5 Position the Projector and lamp Power Supply